 To better understand the nature of the measurement backaction transition which we have observed, we investigate the scaling properties of the transition width.
-First, we extract δ{γ} , the broadening of the (1,0)-(0,1) transition, by analysing cuts through the transition in the charge stability diagram (see Supplementary Fig. 1b).
-We present an example of such a cut in Supplementary Fig. 4a.
-This data indicates a typical broadening in Δ of the transition from the charge state (1,0) to (0,1).
-To obtain δ{γ} , we fit this data with a scaled Fermi-Dirac func-
+First, we extract δ{γ} , the broadening of the (1,0)-(0,1) transition, by analyzing cuts through the transition in the charge stability diagram [see Fig. 5(b)].
+We present an example of such a cut in Fig. 8(a).
+These data indicate a typical broadening in Δ of the transition from the charge state (1,0) to (0,1).
+To obtain δ{γ} , we fit this data with a scaled Fermi-Dirac function where λ is an irrelevant free parameter that shifts the distribution left or right.
+We then repeat this procedure for several cuts across the transition and average the result, before repeating the procedure for each charge stability diagram associated with a data point in Fig. 8.